Willy Adames Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Cubs have a 4.16 team ERA that ranks 15th across all league pitching staffs.

-- Cubs pitchers combine to surrender 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Cubs give up the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- In his most recent outing on Sunday against the Colorado Rockies, the left-hander threw six innings, giving up three earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday, the lefty threw 5 1/3 innings against the Atlanta Braves, giving up three earned runs while surrendering six hits.

-- In six games this season, the 24-year-old has a 3.00 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.